WebAssembly/design/DebuggingFramework.md

 ## About the Debugger

-We propose that the debugger be a JavaScript library providing the interface described in the next section.
+We propose that the debugger implement a JavaScript API (by, for example, being a JavaScript library) that provides the actions described in the next section.
 This allows for easy access to the browser, as well as ease of implementation because JavaScript is widely known and supported.

 This also makes it possible for the debuggee to contain a URL for the debugger to be used on it.
 This URL can point to any server, allowing debugger reuse among many debuggees.

+Because wasm [will](GC.md), in the future, be callable from JavaScript, this opens up the possibility of a debugger itself being a wasm module.
+Similarly, this API can, over time, expand to serve the debugging needs of not just wasm but also all other scripts on the page (most significantly JavaScript modules).

 ## UI -> Debugger Protocol Operations